gmbows/cnetlib-licensing-auth/README.md

 ## Usage

-To request validation for a license in default file `./auth/license`:
+To request validation from a validation server at address `validation_authority` for a license contained in default file `./auth/license`:
 ```cpp

 CN::AuthClient client = CN::AuthClient(); //Default port 5555